grace-notes/website/contents/topics/idolatry.md

 ---
 title: "Idolatry"
 pdf: "idolatry.pdf"
-description: "Idolatry -  an outline discussion of the various forms of idolatry prevalent in Old Testament and New Testament times.
-[MAR 2013]"
+description: "Idolatry -  an outline discussion of the various forms of idolatry prevalent in Old Testament and New Testament times."
 template: lesson.jade
 ---